norcams/iaas/docs/security/management.rst

   system or application configuration files are no corrupted or changed to allow unauthorized access or malicious behaviour.

-  * We don't run a specific FIM tool, but our configuration management system (Puppet) functions as a watchdog for most important files.
+  * While we don't run a specific FIM tool, our configuration management system (Puppet) functions as a watchdog for most important files.